zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/setup-compute/setup-marketplaceoci-freetier.md

   - **(1) Instance Count:** Keep the default to **1** to create only one instance.
 You may also choose to a higher number if you need more than one instance created.
   - **(2) Instance OCPUS:** Keep the default to **4** to provision ***VM.Standard.E3.Flex*** shape with 4 OCPU's.
   - **(3) Select Availability Domain:** Select an availability domain from the dropdown list.
-  - **(4) SSH Public Key**:  Paste the public key you created in the earlier lab *(Note: If you used the Oracle Cloud Shell to create your key, make sure you paste the pub file in a notepad, remove any hard returns.
-The file should be one line or you will not be able to login to your compute instance)*
+  - **(4) SSH Public Key**:  Paste the public key you created in the earlier lab

+*Note: If you used the Oracle Cloud Shell to create your key, make sure you paste the pub file in a notepad, remove any hard returns.
+The file should be one line or you will not be able to login to your compute instance*

   - **(5) Use Existing VCN?:** Keep the default by keeping unchecked to create a new VCN.

+Next step.

 6. Review and click **Create**.